 Intersections shall be designed in accordance with “MRWA Supplement to Austroads Guide to Road Design Part 4, refer to on-line Technical Library, unless otherwise specified.
 Intersection edges are required to be designed both horizontally and vertically.

-MRWA “List of Codes, Design Guides and Reference Materials”, available at the on-line Technical Library lists codes, design guides and other reference material to aid in interpretation of the standards.

 205.8 Bicycle and Pedestrian Facilities